 Does a mattress topper really help?

 You might think: What’s the point of a mattress topper?
-Well, they have several uses including protection, comfort and warmth, and many will be purposefully designed to fulfill one of these needs specifically.
+Well, they have several uses including protection, comfort and warmth, and many will be purposefully designed to fulfil one of these needs specifically.

 For example, a thinner microfibre topper would be perfect for protecting your mattress, while something with modern technology like Outlast(R) can be fantastic for regulating temperature.
 Or, for something more luxurious, you could look at silk which is both stylish and elegant while being naturally hypoallergenic and incredibly comfortable.